codio/site/source/docs/getting-started.html.markdown

 - [Videos of Codio's key features](/features)

 ##4.
-A bit about 'Boxes'
-Whenever you create a project, you automatically get a back-end server 'Box' with it.
-The Box comes preconfigured with
+Development languages
+Codio has the following languages and useful dev tools preinstalled

 - Node (including nvm)
 - Ruby (including rbenv)
 - Python (2.7.3)
 - Git, Mercurial & SVN

+PHP developers should read [the PHP Introduction section](/docs/boxes/specifics/php).

-- Add your own languages, middleware, databases etc. using [Box Parts](/docs/boxes/box-parts)
+Many other languages, middleware, databases and tools are available using [Box Parts](/docs/boxes/box-parts).

+##5.
+A bit about 'Boxes'
+Whenever you create a project, you automatically get a back-end server - we call it a 'Box'.

 You can access your Box from 'Tools->Terminal'.
 You can also configure your own terminal commands from the [Run menu](/docs/boxes/run).